 What if I pay the fee and the purchase does not go through?

 You can rent a room to a lodger as long as the property is your primary residence and you are still living there.

 We understand that a pet can be part of your family, so yes you can have pets living in the home.

 What are HOP Payments?

-In return for HOP arranging co-investment in your home, you make a “HOP Payment” each month, with the first year’s payment being 5% of the HOP Partners’ co-investment amount.
+In return for HOP arranging co-investment in your home, you make a “HOP Payment” each month, with the first year’s payment being 5% of the HOP investors’ co-investment amount.

 How do my HOP Payments increase each year?

-Your payment increases each year in line with inflation, using the Retail Price Index (RPI), plus 0.5%.
+This payment then increases each year in line with inflation (also known as the Retail Price Index, or RPI), plus 0.5%.
 HOP caps these payments to never increase more than 5%, however high the inflation rate.

 What is Retail Price Index (RPI)?